Toilet block for 300 children in a Mombasa slum

 Older girls have an additional problem.
 Many have no sanitary protection and are forced to stay home during menstruation.
 They fall behind academically and many leave school.

 MSP's completed school building will accommodate 300 poor children and will be available to the community in the evening.
-The ground floor is almost complete and next year will house 150 children if the toilet block is completed. (the other125 are in a rented building).
+The ground floor is almost complete and next year will house 150 children if the toilet block and kitchen is completed. (the other 125 are in a rented building).

 Next year approximately 45 girls will have reached puberty.
 With separate private toilets with washing facilities they will be able to keep themselves and their washable sanitary towels clean in a safe environment.

-To complete a toilet block for 300 primary school children in a Mombasa slum
+To complete a toilet block and kitchen for 300 primary school children in a Mombasa slum

 Activities» Raise the money!
 The shell is constructed, there is a bore hole, a cess pit and soak-away.
 The contractor is ready to complete the building.